jocrah/jocrah/README.md

 ## Brace yourself.
 Yet still more information about me

 In my spare time, I like to learn a lot and also admire creativity in other unrelated professions.
-Thankfully, I am a part of a study group and we recently wrapped up reading Designing Data-Intensive Applications by Martin Klepmann and got the opportunity to have a talk with him about it!
+Thankfully, I am a part of a study group and we recently wrapped up reading [Designing Data-Intensive Applications](https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/) by Martin Kleppmann and got the opportunity to have a talk with him about it!

 ## Open source and mentorship